 Small Intestine Function, Parts with Facts

-With respect to digestion and absorption of nutrients, small bowel is the most important part of gastrointestinal system in humans and other higher animals.
+With respect to breakdown and absorption of nutrients, small bowel is the most important part of gastrointestinal system in humans and other higher animals.
 It is the segment of gut that lies between pyloric sphincter (the posterior end of stomach) and the junction at cecum where it is followed by the last part of digestive system, that is, large bowel.
-Though the length of small intestine varies greatly from an individual to the other, on average it is about 22 feet 6 inches in human adults while in females, it is usually a bit larger, i.e. 23 feet and 4 inches.
-In extreme variations, it may reach the length of 32 feet or can be as shorter as just 8 feet.
+Though the length of small intestine varies greatly from one individual to the other, on average it is about 22 feet and 6 inches in male adults while in females, it is usually a bit larger, i.e. 23 feet and 4 inches.
+In exceptional cases, it may reach the length of 32 feet or can be as short as just 8 feet.
 The small gut is connected to large bowel which, in turn, ends at anus.
 As you might have read in anus definition, it is the posterior most part of the gastrointestinal system.

 Parts of Small Intestine

-Duodenum-The foremost and shortest part of small intestine, it is functionally very important as major portion of the chemical digestion takes place here.
+The foremost and shortest part, it is functionally very important as major portion of the chemical digestion takes place here.
 Varying in length from 10 to 15 centimeter, it is, on the anterior end, connected with stomach, while the posterior end touches jejunum.

-Jejunum-The second part of your small bowel, located between duodenum and ileum, its average length in adult human is about 8.4 feet or two and a half meter.
+Constituting the second part of your small bowel, located between duodenum and ileum, it has the average length of about 8.4 feet or two and a half meter in adult humans.
 The pH of the medium inside this part of gut may vary between neutral to slightly alkaline, i.e. 7 to 9.
 The enterocytes are the specialized cells present in the lining of the canal that are actively involved in the absorption of small particles of food that were digested by enzymes in duodenum.

-Ileumb-The final section of small gut that, on one hand, continues with jejunum, while on the other hand makes a connection with colon through ileocecal valve.
+This final section of small gut, on one hand, continues with jejunum, while on the other, it makes a connection with colon through ileocecal valve.
 In adult humans, it may vary from 7 to 14 feet in length, and the pH of the medium is same as that of jejunum which is neutral to a bit alkaline.
-Its major function is to absorb any nutrients that were not absorbed in the preceding sections of the gut; however, it is particularly involved in the absorption of bile salts and vitamins (vitamin B12).
+Its major function is to absorb any nutrients that were not absorbed in the preceding sections of the gut.
+However, it is particularly involved in the absorption of bile salts and vitamins (vitamin B12).